lanceman2/slate/development_notes.md

 ## Testing libwayland-client.so and libffi.so for system resource leaks

-We'll add that as a test program in ./tests
+We'll add that as a test program in ./tests.
+Looks like they do not leak.

+We have many test programs that link with lib/libslate.so which we link with both libwayland-client.so and libffi.so.

 On wayland sub-surfaces: